 An easy riff on real chorizo, this homemade chorizo (aka cheater’s chorizo) is simply a loose sausage with a mild heat and a smoky smack that can be quickly mixed up and stashed in the fridge for you to use as the situation or your craving demands.
 Although let’s be clear about one thing.
 This is not Portuguese chouriço, a smoked sausage traditionally fashioned from pork butt, paprika, garlic, crushed dried red pepper, and a splash of homemade wine in a three-day celebration that takes place twice a year (if we had our way, it would happen each week).
 This is cheater’s chorizo, a fresh sausage that comes together in less than 10 minutes from pork butt, paprika, garlic, cayenne, and the rest of the wine that’s languishing on your countertop.
-Its keen ability to keep in the fridge for up to a week means you can use it at it, sprinkling it like pixie dust hither and yon, thinking of it more in terms of an Italian sausage than a proper aged chorizo.
+Its keen ability to keep in the fridge for up to a week means you can use it at will, sprinkling it like pixie dust hither and yon, thinking of it more in terms of an Italian sausage than a proper aged chorizo.
 Whatever you call it, however you use it, we think you’ll be grateful to have a tub of it in the fridge so you can sizzle it up at a moment’s notice in tandem with sautéed broccoli rabe and potatoes or whatever else you fancy.